Telangana Encumbrance Certificate

 Documents required for EC in Telangana

-Here is the list of the documents that are typically required when applying for an EC in the state of Telangana:
+Here is the list of the documents that are typically required when applying for an Encumbrance Certificate in Telangana:

 - Title deed, sale deed and other details of your property

 - In case there are any other deeds executed on the property such as a partition deed or a gift deed.
 Those need to be submitted as well

 - Attested address proof and KYC details such as Aadhaar Card

 Steps to get EC Online on IGRS Telangana Portal